 Downing Street party: Who is Martin Reynolds and what did he do?

-The Prime Minister’s principal private secretary emailed colleagues inviting them to a socially-distanced drinks event.
+The prime minister’s principal private secretary emailed colleagues inviting them to a socially-distanced drinks event ‘to make the most of the lovely weather’

 Martin Reynolds is one of the most senior officials in No 10 but had largely avoided the limelight until the emergence of his email inviting colleagues to “socially-distanced drinks” during England’s first coronavirus lockdown.

-As Boris Johnson’s principal private secretary he plays a key role advising the Prime Minister on a wide range of issues.
+As Boris Johnson’s principal private secretary (PPS), he plays a key role advising the prime minister on a wide range of issues.

 He served as the UK’s ambassador to Libya before being appointed to the role at the heart of No 10 in October 2019.